Yeo Bong-hun

-Yeo Bong-hun (born 12 March 1994) is a South Korean footballer who plays as midfielder for Cheongju FC.
+Yeo Bong-hun (born 12 March 1994) is a South Korean footballer who plays as midfielder for Bucheon.
 Besides South Korea, he has played in Spain and Portugal.

 Career

 Club career

 Bong-hun joined Segunda División B side Marino on loan right after signing with Alcorcón.

 Ho moved to Portuguese club Gil Vicente in summer 2015.

 He joined Gwangju FC in 2017 after terminating the contract with Gil Vicente.

 In 2022, he joined Chungju Citizen FC on loan for his military service.

 International career

 He was called up for the South Korea U-23 in November 2015.